microlinkhq/sdk/README.md

 </script>
 ```

+#### Usage

-In the code above, I'm associating microlink cards with the class `card-preview`, so now, when I'm going to create a markdown post, I will associate the `card-preview` class with the link:
+In the code above, we are associating microlink cards with the class `card-preview`, so now, when we write a new markdown post, we are going to use the `card-preview` class to associate the link:

 ```md
 [](https://blog.codinghorror.com/computers-are-lousy-random-number-generators){:.card-preview}